rng-guy/NFSMWBartender/README.md

 # 3 - What should I know before I use Bartender?

-Your **antivirus software** might falsely flag Bartender as a virus when you launch your game, causing the .asi loader to display an error message (`Error code: 225`) and your antivirus to quarantine the .asi file somewhere.
-If Bartender gets flagged, you need to whitelist its .asi file in your antivirus software before you launch your game with Bartender installed.
-False flagging is a risk for all .asi mods, as they must often rely on virus-like methods such as code injection and memory manipulation to function.
-This makes avoiding false flagging with .asi mods as invasive as Bartender extremely difficult, so I apologise in advance for any headaches Bartender might cause.
+Rarely, **antivirus software** might falsely flag Bartender as a virus when you launch your game.
+This causes the .asi loader to display an error message (`Error code: 225`) and your antivirus to quarantine the .asi file somewhere.
+If Bartender gets flagged, you need to whitelist its .asi file in your antivirus software before you reattempt to launch your game with Bartender installed.

 &nbsp;

-If you configure Bartender improperly, it might cause **stability issues** in your game due to how much control it gives you over the game's cop-spawning logic.
-Also, there are a few quirks to the way Bartender parses its configuration files that you should be aware of before you edit any of them.
+If you configure Bartender improperly, it might cause **odd behaviour / stability issues** in your game due to how much control Bartender gives you over the game's hard-coded values.
+There are also a few quirks to the way Bartender parses its configuration files that you should be aware of beforehand.

 &nbsp;

-To help you **avoid game instability**, the subsections below contain
+To help you **avoid surprises and game instability**, the subsections below contain
 * everything you need to make informed edits to Bartender's configuration files, and
 * detailed compatibility notes for mods known to conflict with any Bartender features.

 &nbsp;

 Barring any exceptions mentioned in the subsections below, Bartender should be **fully compatible** with all [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html) and [Binary](https://github.com/SpeedReflect/Binary/releases) mods.
-Any .asi mods without pursuit features should also be compatible.
+Other .asi mods without pursuit features should also be compatible.

 &nbsp;